How to start a side hustle as a life coach in 8 steps

 Are there certifications in your area of expertise?
 Continuing education courses?
 Or any type of accreditation to upgrade your skills and build authority?

 You might also look at organizations that certify life coaches.
 The field is largely unregulated, so a certification sets you apart from others who might not have the same credentials.
-Plus, you’ll pick up tons of new skills and get to practice with people who have experience.
+Plus, you’ll pick up tons of new skills and practice with people who have experience.
 The networking opportunities alone are well worth the investment.
 Having an expert or mentor to turn to when you have a question always helps.

 Before you define your service offerings, keep one thing firmly in mind: People don’t buy coaching.
 They buy solutions.
 If you have answers to the problems your customer wants to solve, this step should be pretty straightforward.
 Defining the problem is always the first step towards the outcome.